objectfolder/objectfolder_manipulation_tasks/README.md

-# Robotic Tasks Benchmarks
+# Object Manipulation Tasks in ObjectFolder Benchmark

-This repository is the implementation for all four robotic tasks in *The ObjectFolder Benchmark: Multisensory Learning with Neural and Real Objects*, including dynamic pushing, grasp stability prediction, contact refinement, and surface traversal.
+This repository contains the implementation for the four object manipulation tasks in *The ObjectFolder Benchmark: Multisensory Learning with Neural and Real Objects*, including dynamic pushing, grasp stability prediction, contact refinement, and surface traversal.

 ![demo_screwdriver](/media/object_manipulation.png)